greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 Greenplum Database 7 retains most aspects of the partitioning syntax of prior versions of Greenplum, referred to as the *uniform* syntax.
 Version 7 also introduces support for PostgreSQL declarative partitioning syntax, the *flexible* syntax.

-The uniform syntax is appropriate for a homogenous partition table, where all partitions are at the same leaf level and have the same partition rule.
-The flexible syntax is less specialized and a bit easier to use, and recommended for new users.
+The uniform syntax is provided for backwards compatibility with previous Greenplum versions.
+It is appropriate for a homogenous partition table, where all partitions are at the same leaf level and have the same partition rule. *The flexible syntax is less specialized and a bit easier to use, and is recommended for new users.*

 The uniform and flexible partitioning syntaxes are alternatives, you choose the one that meets your needs.